What is the importance of retirement planning?

 How to plan for retirement?

-You can consider building a solid retirement corpus by investing in mutual funds schemes like hybrid funds.
+You can consider building a solid retirement corpus by investing in mutual fund schemes like hybrid funds.
 Hybrid funds invest in equity and debt asset classes, making their portfolios well-balanced.
-Since investors planning their retirement might not want to expose the entire investment sum to the dangers of volatile markets, a mutual fund portfolio consisting of both equity and debt might work in their favor.
+Since investors planning their retirement might not want to expose the entire investment sum to the dangers of volatile markets, a mutual fund portfolio of both equity and debt might work in their favor.